pyglet/pyglet/doc/programming_guide/media.rst

 textures, and so can be easily manipulated in real-time by applications and incorporated into 3D environments.

-Decoding of compressed audio and video is provided by `FFmpeg`_ v4.X, an optional component available for Linux, Windows and Mac OS X. FFmpeg needs to be installed separately.
+Decoding of compressed audio and video is provided by `FFmpeg`_ v4 or v5, an optional component available for Linux, Windows and Mac OS X. FFmpeg needs to be installed separately.

-If FFmpeg is not present, pyglet will fall back to reading uncompressed WAV files only.
-This may be sufficient for many applications that require only a small number of short sounds, in which case those applications need not distribute FFmpeg.
+If FFmpeg is not present, pyglet will at a minimum be able to play WAV files only.
+Depending on the OS, an additional limited amount of compressed formats may also be supported, but only WAV is guaranteed (see "Supported media types " below). the This may be sufficient for many applications that require only a small number of short sounds, in which case those applications need not distribute FFmpeg.

 .. _FFmpeg: https://www.ffmpeg.org/download.html